rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 The source data in sra format are downloaded via GEO accession number using the command ``fastq-dump`` of [SRA Toolkit](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=fastq-dump).

 Before proceeding, you may need to [setup the output directory](https://github.com/ncbi/sra-tools/wiki/Toolkit-Configuration) where the sra files will be saved.
-After having installed SRA Toolkit, go to the path where the software has been installed, under the subfolder “bin”, and run the following command line:
+After having installed SRA Toolkit, go to the path where the software has been installed, under the subfolder ``/bin``, and run the following command line:
 ```unix
 ./vdb-config -i
 ```